jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 # Data Understanding
 Our data was collected using a data transfer agreement with McGill University and Queen’s University.
 The data itself is from Erowid’s experience vaults and is subject to their copyright and may only be used with their permission.

-The raw data set contains close to 40k drug reports with 11743 unique drug types.
-No identifying information was gathered other the metadata including dosage, delivery method, weight of individual, year consumed, and gender.
+The raw data set contains nearly 40k drug reports with 11743 unique drug types.
+No identifying information was gathered other than the metadata, including dosage, delivery method, the weight of the individual, year consumed, and gender.

 Reports themselves averaged between 3k and 5k words.

 # Data Preparation
-To prepare our data we performed the following steps:
+To prepare our data, we performed the following steps:

 **Cleaning:**
 * Dropping of Null and NaN values